D.J. Moore Player Prop Bets for NFL Week 18 | Carolina vs. Tampa Bay 1/9/2022

 Matchup vs. Tampa Bay

-- Moore's 70.4 receiving yards per game in his seven career matchups against the Buccaneers are 4.9 more than his over/under for Sunday's game.
+- Moore has averaged 70.4 receiving yards per game over his seven career matchups against the Buccaneers, 3.9 more than his over/under in Sunday's game.

-- In seven matchups, Moore has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Buccaneers.

-- The Buccaneers are allowing 258.0 passing yards per game this season, the NFL's 22nd-ranked pass defense.
+- The Buccaneers are conceding 258.0 passing yards per game this season, the NFL's 22nd-ranked pass defense.

-- The Buccaneers have given up 24 touchdowns through the air (1.5 per game).
-They are 15th in the NFL in that category.
+- With 24 passing TDs allowed this year, the Buccaneers defense is ranked 15th in the NFL.

 Recent Performances

-- In last week's outing against the Saints, Moore was targeted eight times, totaling 29 yards on three receptions.

-- Moore has racked up 132 receiving yards (44.0 per game), hauling in 14 passes on 31 targets over his last three games.
+- Moore has accumulated 14 catches for 132 yards in his last three games.
+He was targeted 31 times and averages 44.0 receiving yards.

 Moore's Carolina Teammates